Yoy017/todo-manager/README.md

 ```shell
 todo-manager <command> <filename> [OPTIONS]
 ```
-with `<command>` being the command you want to use, and `<filename>` being the file you want to write in.
+with `<command>` being the command you want to use , and `<filename>` being the file you want to write in.
-For the list of commands available, see section Commands.
+For the list of commands available, see the following section Commands.

 A .tdm file can be created manually with the "touch" command, or can be created with command